 For the Tzatziki:

-- Mix together all the ingredients for the tzatziki.
-Refrigerate until ready to use.
+- Mix together all the ingredients for the Tzatziki sauce.
+Mix well and refrigerate until ready to serve.

 - Preheat the oven to 450 degrees.
 Spray both sides of pitas with olive oil.
 Arrange them in a single layer on a baking sheet and bake for 5 minutes.

 - In a small bowl combine the olive oil, vinegar, oregano, and garlic.
 Mix in the salt and pepper.
 Toss with the olives, onions, and sun dried tomatoes.